 U.S. employers are vying for the chance to hire skilled foreign workers, but once again, the annual H-1B cap has been reached within five business days.
-USCIS began accepting H-1B petitions on April 3, 2017 and, on April 7, USCIS announced that it had received more petitions than the entire H-1B cap for Fiscal Year (FY) 2018 allows.
+United States Citizenship and Immigration Services began accepting H-1B petitions on April 3, 2017 and, on April 7, USCIS announced that it had received more petitions than the entire H-1B cap for Fiscal Year (FY) 2018 allows.
 This means that USCIS will conduct a lottery to determine which employers will be able to employ the workers they chose to sponsor.
 This illustrates the stark contrast between the economic demand and a cap that does not accommodate this full economic potential.

 There are some H-1B visas that are not counted within the cap, and those petitions will continue to be accepted.

 The Trump administration has stated that it would target the H-1B program and other employment-based visa programs to detect and deter fraud and abuse and protect U.S. workers.
 While it is not clear how they intend to define fraud and abuse, the initial focus would appear to be on whether H-1B workers are receiving the proper wage for, and working in, their petitioned occupation.
 USCIS has announced changes to the H-1B program that may foreshadow larger changes likely to have repercussions for U.S. employers.